 While it has yet to see a full release, we thought we’d include it here in our list as it could one day see the light of day given the risks brands are willing to take currently.

 And we aren’t the only ones.
 Practically everyone across the country, from London to Newcastle drinks this stuff.
-Back in 2016, when Camden Town Brewery unveiled its new packaging, its managing director said:
+Back in 2016, when Camden Town Brewery unveiled its new packaging, their Managing Director said:

 “This refresh is part of our wider strategy to bring great craft beer to more people.
 The bold branding will really stand out on shelves, with engaging product information that appeals to consumers, giving another great reason to purchase.”